 I unknowingly visited just before major regulation changes occurred which began July 1, 2017.
 However, since I chose to break the visit up into two different days, my itinerary should be fairly easy to follow with the newly invoked rules and restrictions.

-Also if hiking is of interest to you, see this complete guide to hiking the Inca Trail as my itinerary doesn’t include this.
+Also if hiking is of interest to you, see this complete guide to hiking the Inca Trail along with the ultimate Inca Trail packing list as my itinerary doesn’t include these.
 If you are traveling to Perú with kids be sure to read these tips.
 And, if you are a budget traveler, don’t miss these things you can get for $10 in Cusco!

 Machu Picchu Resources & Recommendations